 NEIWPCC’s QMP was revised in 2013.
 The current QMP continues the organization’s commitment to quality as well as the compilation, generation, and use of robust environmental data.
 To view NEIWPCC's current QMP, click on the link above.

-In January 2009, NEIWPCC received a Quality System Assessment from representatives of the EPA Region 1 Quality Assurance Unit.
-Their cover letter and report of findings were received in February 2009.
-Subsequently, NEIWPCC developed a response to address the assessment findings.
+In late 2013, NEIWPCC received a periodic Quality System Assessment from representatives of the EPA Region 1 Quality Assurance Unit.
+Their cover letter and report were received in January 2014.
+NEIWPCC developed a response to address the assessment findings.

-The 2010 Annual QA Status Report and Quality Management Plan Review has been submitted to EPA and can be downloaded by clicking here.
+The 2013 Annual QA Status Report and Quality Management Plan Review has been submitted to EPA.

 For more information, contact Michael Jennings, NEIWPCC's Quality Assurance Program Manager.